uschpc/webportal-netlify-gatsby/src/navigation/user-information/getting-started.md

 - **/project**: Assignment to a project gives you access to a subdirectory of the /project parallel file system.
 Managed by a Principal Investigator, this is where you have access to between 1 and 5 TB of storage space (shared among the project's members), and where you can collaborate and share files with your research group.
 Use this high-performance file system for most of your research computing work at CARC.

+    - Note: The new project file system will be deployed in September 2020.

 - **/scratch** and **/scratch2** are two parallel file systems that are shared among all CARC users.
 These file systems can be used for storing data temporarily and running I/O intensive jobs.
 Each CARC user receives a 10 TB quota for each of /scratch and /scratch2.

 > For detailed information on the different storage systems available, see our [Storage File Systems user guide](/user-information/user-guides/data-management/storage-file-systems) and our [System Information page](/user-information/system-information).